solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 (γλῶσσα = Zunge = "Tongue".)

 Rounded, tongue-like lobes constructing colonies.
 The cuticle is composed of hexagonal panels.
-Pores in the recessed furrows and round, recessed furrows; no trace of radiating ribs as with the Uranidae.
+Pores in the recessed furrows and round, recessed holes; no trace of radial ribs as with the Uranidae.
 Without question belonging to the sponges.

+#### _Glossiscus Schmidtii.
+N. sp._

+Not pictured by Hahn.
+In the one on hand, the pores and pore holes of the conspicuously milk-white colored colony appear tinged with black dots, organic matter which has settled in the pores, as is often found in these meteorite petrifications.
+The total length of the lobe is 1.7 mm, the cross-diameter 0.8 mm, the diameter of the pore holes 0.03 to 0.05 mm, the pore furrow 0.02 to 0.04 mm, and the hexagonal panels 0.02 mm.

 ...